Záhorie: Population

 The population in the area is around 170,000.
 Towns in the region are Gbely, Holíč, Malacky, Senica, Skalica, Stupava and Šaštín-Stráže.

 The people here were for many years in the past farmers, so there are no big towns, most of the people lived in small villages not far from each other.
 The average distances between the villages are less than 3 km.
 Between the villages are very often small settlements, especially around Myjava and Brezová pod Bradlom, called kopanice, osady or samoty.

 Because the region is geographically separated from the rest of Slovakia, its inhabitants (sg.
 Záhorák, pl.
 Záhoráci) are culturally closer to the Moravians and speak a distinct dialect Slovak that forms dialect continuum with the Moravian dialects of Czech.
-They are a target of frequent region-specific jokes from the rest of Slovaks, in a similar way that e.g. the Irish are mocked by the British, and the people from Appenzell, Switzerland are being laughed at by the rest of the Swiss.
+They are a target of frequent region-specific jokes from the rest of Slovaks, in a similar way that e.g. the Irish are mocked by the British, and the people from Appenzell, Switzerland are laughed at by the rest of the Swiss.